-CNBC's Dominic Chu reports on the impact sinking oil has on the markets.
+CNBC's Jackie DeAngelis reports on the close of oil markets.

 General Motors Chairman & CEO Mary Barra discusses the automaker's efforts in keeping jobs in Detroit, with CNBC's Brian Sullivan and Dan Gilbert, Quicken Loans founder.

 General Motors Chairman & CEO Mary Barra discusses the automaker's sales figures and goals with CNBC's Brian Sullivan and Dan Gilbert, Quicken Loans founder.

 CNBC's Eamon Javers reports on comments on corporate bad actors made by Hillary Clinton calling out Wells Fargo.
 Bankers are still playing fast and loose with the law, says Clinton.

 James Albertine, Consunmer Edge Research Senior Analyst, discusses Tesla's record quarter of sales.